Creative Endeavor Grants Program

 The Gig Harbor Arts Commission is sponsoring the artistic carving and/or embellishment of select tree snags throughout the city.
 A “snag” is the term for a dead tree or a tree that has been cut down to a safe height and left to decay naturally.
 Most of the trees selected for this project will have been affected by laminated root rot, making the condition of the tree and the longevity of the art unknown.

-The deadline for applications is Tuesday, October 8, 2019 and all projects must be complete in time for the artist to submit their invoices by December 16th.
+The deadline for the next application process is March 27, 2020.
+All projects must be complete in time for the artist to submit their invoices by October 31, 2020.

 - 10 a.m.